wordsonplay/game-ideas/README.md

 * Stylised to look like a powerpoint presentation (splines & svgs)
 * Flick switches on the track to decide where the trolley goes and who dies.

+## MMOrgy
+A silly game in which you control an active ragdoll in a writhing pile of bodies.
+Points for rubbing body parts with other players.

+## Swing Dance
+A two player game that mimics the push-pull feeling of swing dance.
+No idea what the mechanics should be yet.